chenyenting1998/GRS/README.md

-# GRS
+# Gaoping River and shelf analysis

+Reproducible data analysis for the paper *Responses of macrofauna community structure and function to extreme weather events on the river-influenced continental shelf*.
+Data used in this analysis is stored in a separate repository: https://github.com/chenyenting1998/GRSmacrofauna.

-## Description
+## File structure
-Gaoping River-shelf macrofauna assemblage
  - `/analysis`: code for data analysis.
-    - `setup_` generate internal data essential for data visualization.
+    - `setup_`: generate internal data essential for data analysis and visualization.
-    - `explore_` are preliminary analysis scripts.
+    - `explore_`: preliminary analysis scripts for making analytical decisions.
-    - `analysis_` are finalized analysis scripts.
+    - `analysis_`: are finalized analysis scripts for statistical and graphical analyses.
- - `/figure`: stores figure outputs.
+ - `/figure`: figure outputs; sorted with figure types.
- - `/table`: stores table outputs.
+ - `/table`: stores table outputs; sorted with table types.
- - `/data`: stores temporary data.
+ - `/data`: internal data.
- - `/source`: stores internal code for this project.
+ - `/source`: functions for internal use.

 ## Author
 Yen-Ting Chen